Loading...

 For Patients (also useful for individual professional learning)

-Lothian Chronic Pain Service: https://services.nhslothian.scot/lcps/
+Lothian Chronic Pain Service

-Paintoolkit: www.paintoolkit.org
+www.paintoolkit.org

 Website includes videos on understanding pain and takes a ‘twelve tools’ approach.
-These tools are a series of twelve videos designed to help you learn and understand self-pain management.
-The pain Toolkit aims to help patients understand chronic pain, accept it and find ways in which they can self manage their pain.
-Video links provide help to set goals/relax and guidance provided for exercise.
-One can track their progress and plan when they have a setback in their daily plans due to pain.
+These tools are a series of twelve videos designed to help you learn and understand self-management.
+It aims to help patients understand chronic pain, accept it and find ways in which they can self-manage their pain.
+Video links provide help to set goals/relax and exercise guidance is provided.
+Patients can track their progress and plan when they have a setback in their daily plans due to pain.
+There are regular webinars that patients can book online.
+This is an interactive way to link up for professional advice and have their questions answered.
+There is an extensive resource section that includes podcasts and free courses.

-Live well with painhttps://my.livewellwithpain.co.uk/
+Live well with pain

 Provides resources, videos and guides on how to live well with pain.

-Understanding pain in 5 minutes: https://www.youtube.com/watch?v=C_3phB93rvI
+Understanding pain in 5 minutes

 This is a UK wide charity organisation with empathic volunteers available on a helpline who provide a safe space to talk about pain, provide with information about pain and self-management.
-They can guide patients about self-management and resources about pain.
+They can guide patients in self-management and resources about pain.
 They have an online support network where members share their experiences.
-Patients feel well supported in this safe environment that allows space for patients to air their views and experiences.
-They also voice patients concerns about policies that affect them.
+They have a self- management navigator tool which is designed to improve communication between patient and healthcare professionals which guides in self-management and helps patients to make most out of their appointments.
+There is no medical advice available.
+Using the telephone service is chargeable.

+This website offers simple advice about pain and self-management.
+It provides links for buying TENS machines/relaxation techniques/managing mental health.
+There is a very useful guide that uses CBT technique to help patient live with chronic pain.
 On this website there is a video link using British Sign Language explaining about chronic pain, how it’s treated and self-management.

-Pain Association Scotland: www.painassociation.com
+Pain Association Scotland

 A charity organisation that has pioneered the development and delivery of self- management training to patients and carers.
 There are some good inspirational stories and videos to help stress management/sleep/relaxation/flare ups/diet/acceptance/social interaction/self-image and pacing advice.

-Living Life to the full: https://llttf.com/
+Living Life to the full

-This website is a mix of free and ‘to buy’ courses for mental well being in patients with chronic pain.
+This website is a mix of free and ‘to buy’ courses for mental well-being in patients with chronic pain.
 Patients need to register on this website to gain access to some free resources.
 It provides CBT online.

 “Free online courses covering low mood, stress and resilience.
 Work out why you feel as you do, how to tackle problems, build confidence, get going again, feel happier, stay calm, tackle upsetting thinking and more.
 Our courses are free for individuals using them in their own lives.”